 In the European variety of Portuguese (EP), the null subject option (1b) is used when the embedded subject takes the matrix subject as an antecedent.

-Unless it is emphatic, an embedded overt pronoun in examples such as (1a) in EP is preferably interpreted as noncoreferential with the matrix subject (the Avoid Pronoun Principle of Chomsky (1981)).
+Unless it is emphatic, an embedded overt pronoun in examples such as (1a) in EP ronoun Principle of Chomsky 1981).
 In Brazilian Portuguese (BP), by contrast, the overt pronoun in (1a) may be coreferent with the matrix subject; in fact, both options (1a,b) are available whenever the embedded subject and the matrix subject corefer.
-The same observation holds for Finnish, Marathi (Holmberg, Nayudu & Sheehan, 2009), Russian (Lindseth, 1998) and Hebrew (Borer, 1989).
+The same observation holds for Finnish, Marathi (Holmberg, Nayudu, and Sheehan 2009), Russian (Lindseth 1998) and Hebrew (Borer 1989).